AirshipCMS/Docs/02-Quickstart-Guide.md

 This command will generate a `compartments`directory containing all the Airship files that are necessary for building out your project templates.

-Running `airship land` will overwrite any files in the `compartments` directory, so be very careful when you run this command.

-Using Git?
-If you are working on a team and another developer has already landed and committed the base project files, you don't need to run `airship land`.
-Just be sure you have navigated to the root directory of your project before running the next step.

-## 7. `airship serve<` to serve your site locally.
+## 6. `airship serve` to run your site locally.
 Start a local development server by using the Airship Launcher serve command.
 ```
 airship serve
 ```
 Leave this terminal open during development in order to maintain an active connection to the airship server.

-## 8. View your local site in a browser.
+## 7. View your local site in a browser.
 In a browser, navigate to `localhost:9001`.
-You will see actual site content, rendered with your local development files.
+You will see actual site content, rendered with your local layouts, templates, and  assets.

-## 9. Edit files & content.
+## 8. Edit files & content.

 ### Render `{{{help}}}`.
-Within the html markup of any layout or template, add the code `{{{help}}}`, then save the file and refresh the browser window displaying `localhost:9001`.
-This will render a list of all data that is available for rendering on the specific layout or template you are editing.
-Example for the _root.html_ template:
+Somewhere within the html markup of the `root.html` template, add the code `{{{help}}}`, then save the file and refresh the browser window.
+This will render a list of all data that is available for rendering on the page.
+For example, on the _root.html_ template, add this markup:
 ```
 <div>
   {{{help}}}